DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-06-linking-schools-together-using-gias-relationship-data.md

 ## How it works

+### Navigating to the school details page

+Users can navigate to the school details page from all three types of search.

+The school search uses an autocomplete.
+Selecting a school from the autocomplete takes the user directly to the school details page.

+The location and provider searches return a list of results.
+Each result includes a link to the school details page, where users can view the full school record, including any related schools.

+### Related schools

 On the school details page, we display a related schools section after the school details summary.
 This section shows two separate lists: one for successor schools and one for predecessor schools.
 We only show a list if it contains at least one school.

 For each related school, we show the school name and link to its school details page.